St Margaret's Church, Putney: Granard Chapel

 The original parish church for Putney from Norman times was St Mary the Virgin, Wimbledon, a four-mile walk away.
 By 1302 St Mary the Virgin, Putney had been built in its current place by the river as a Chapel of Ease, becoming its own parish in 1658.
 The Victorians, ever keen church builders constructed Holy Trinity, Roehampton in 1842 (becoming a parish in 1862), St John's in 1859 and All Saints’ In 1874.
 From 1871 to 1911 the population of Putney grew from 9000 to 25,000 requiring a further church.
 In 1872, The Building News and Engineering Journal recorded that W. Allen Dixon was acting as architect for Colonel Alexander Croll in alterations to Granard Park (or Lodge), Putney Park Lane, Roehampton, and the construction of a new church in its grounds.
 It was originally a Baptist chapel completed in 1873 in memory of his mother, for the lodge which is now the site of Granard primary school.
-In 1879 was sold to Presbyterians.
-When the chapel was transferred to the Presbyterians the Reverend Donald Matheson was appointed minister.
+When the chapel was transferred to the Presbyterians in 1879 the Reverend Donald Matheson was appointed minister.
 He was a bright young thing who, having studied in Germany, where liberal attitudes to Biblical criticism were prevalent, controversially brought in the new translation of the Bible, the Revised Standard Version on its publication in 1881.
 He was keen on singing and held classes for his congregation as well as sending out postcards with the Sunday hymns on for his flock to practice.
 Most notably he set up the Granard Debating Society, where a young Ramsay MacDonald opened a debate on socialism.
 Within the congregation was also the Victorian Liberal and Radical John Bright and a future Lord Chancellor, Douglas Hogg, the first Viscount Hailsham.
 By 1898 the Presbyterians had moved to Briar Walk and the chapel was left vacant.